robOcity/robocity.github.com/content/posts/song-play-sql.md

 ##### Extract and Insert Data into Time Table

- Find what songs user's are choosing by just considering `NextSong` records.
-Then convert the `ts` timestamp column to datetime and extract columns for hour, day, week of year, month, year, and weekday (see: [Accessors](https://pandas.pydata.org/pandas-docs/stable/reference/series.html#time-series-related) [dt Accessor](https://pandas.pydata.org/pandas-docs/stable/reference/series.html#api-series-dt) that allows datetime properties to be easily accessed).
+ Find what songs users are choosing by just considering `NextSong` records.
+Then convert the `ts` timestamp column to datetime and extract columns for an hour, day, week of the year, month, year, and weekday (see: [Accessors](https://pandas.pydata.org/pandas-docs/stable/reference/series.html#time-series-related) [dt Accessor](https://pandas.pydata.org/pandas-docs/stable/reference/series.html#api-series-dt) that allows datetime properties to be easily accessed).

 ```python